Collective Goals & Tiers

 You can define whether you can to allow flexible contributions or not by manipulating the Enable flexible contributions checkbox.

 You can also create custom tiers on the same page.
-Click on add another tier to activate the following form:
+Click on add another tier:

 Generic, membership, service, product, donation.